 And… it worked.
 He went from napping (or skipping naps) for a few minutes to at least 45 minutes to an hour.

 And when his twin brothers came a few years later, I vowed to do my best to get them to take longer naps from the start.
 While an hour nap for their older brother was “long,” I was able to get my twins to nap for those two-hour stretches I had once thought impossible.

 Here are the techniques I applied to lengthen their naps as well as the sleep habits I implemented from the start:

-1. Teach your baby to self soothe
+1. Give your baby a chance to self soothe

 When he has relied on so many sleep aids to do so, it can be tough to wean him from them.
 Self soothing gives him the opportunity to learn to sleep on his own, including the times he wakes up halfway through a nap.